-We are coming up on the “Fall Back” part of Daylight Savings Time, which for most of us this means an extra hour of sleep.
+We are coming up on the “Fall Back” part of Daylight Savings Time, which for most of us means an extra hour of sleep.
 As exciting as this is, the question is what happens to our bodies during this change.
-What happens to our bodies in the spring when move the clocks forward and lose an hour of sleep?
-Why was it invented and why do we still use it?
+What happens to our bodies in the spring when moving the clocks forward and losing an hour of sleep?
+Why was it invented, and why do we still use it?

 Daylight Savings Time (DST) is a seasonal time change where for part of the year, clocks are set ahead of standard time (usually by an hour).
 The reason behind this was to match daylight hours to when people are awake, make better use of daylight, and conserve energy.
 Currently, about 40% of countries worldwide use it.
 DST was first introduced in Canada in 1908.

 However, it did not catch on until 1916 during World War I, when the Germans and their allies turned their clocks ahead by an hour in hopes of minimizing the use of artificial lightning in an effort to conserve fuel for the war effort.
 Shortly after they implemented it, many of the other countries in Europe followed suit.
 The United States did not start using DST until 1918.

 Most countries converted back to just standard time after the war, and DST did not return until World War II.
 The consistent use of it did not start until the energy crisis of the 1970s.
 Contrary to the popular belief that it was established to aid farmers in their harvesting efforts, it actually interrupts this process and many farmers do not support DST.